docutils/docutils/docutils/docs/user/config.rst

 sectsubtitle_xform
 ~~~~~~~~~~~~~~~~~~
 Enable the promotion of the title of a lone subsection
-to a subtitle by the SectSubTitle_ transform.
+to a subtitle by the SectionSubTitle_ transform.

 :Default: False.
 :Options: ``--section-subtitles``, ``--no-section-subtitles``.